 You will also be able to purchase hundreds of new eBooks that were not available on our old platform.
 So not only do our books look nicer, but you can build a more robust Bible study library, too.

-Highlighting has always been a pain point for our Android users.
+Highlighting has always been a pain point for our Kindle Fire users.
 Unlike our iOS app, the only thing you could highlight was a Bible verse.
 Did you want to highlight something in your study Bible or commentary?
 What about a single word in your Bible?
 Sorry, you were out of luck.
-With the Bible+ 6.0 Update for Android, that will no longer be a problem.
+With the Bible+ 6.0 Update, that is no longer a problem.
 We have enabled word-based highlighting across all resources in the Bible Study App.
 For example, you can highlight every noun that mentions Jesus in one color and those that refer to God the Father in another (see below).
 The possibilities are endless!

 Along with word-based highlighting, this update brings with it a few other notable items.
 Highlights are now more visually appealing; instead of a block of colored text, it’s now textured to look like a real highlighter.
 We’ve also made it easier to organize your highlights by giving you the ability to tag and categorize them as they are created.

 Zondervan has just released the NIV Zondervan Study Bible, featuring Dr. D.A.
 Carson as the general editor.
 Built from the ground up to reflect the most current 21st century scholarship, Dr. Carson and a team of over 60 contributors have crafted all-new study notes, book and section introductions, theological articles, and other study tools that specifically focus on biblical theology, which is the progressive unfolding of theological concepts through the Bible.